selimslab/selimslab.github.io/_NOTES/arts/philosophy/epicurus.md

 ---

-Maybe the most misunderstood thinker, even in his own time
+A misunderstood thinker, even in his own time

 Epicurus regarded ataraxia (tranquility, freedom from fear) and aponia (absence of pain) as the height of happiness.
 A simple life free from fear, pain, greed, desire, anger, and worry